liu-vis/DualResidualNetworks/README.md

 title={Dual Residual Networks Leveraging the Potential of Paired Operations for Image Restoration}, author={Liu, Xing and Suganuma, Masanori and Sun, Zhun and Okatani, Takayuki}, booktitle={arXiv preprint arXiv:1903.08817}, year={2019},
 }

+@inproceedings{DuRN_cvpr19,
+title={Dual Residual Networks Leveraging the Potential of Paired Operations for Image Restoration}, author={Liu, Xing and Suganuma, Masanori and Sun, Zhun and Okatani, Takayuki}, booktitle={Proc.
+Conference on Computer Vision and Pattern Recognition}, year={2019},
+}
 ```